matthiasdiener/constantdict/README.md

 # constantdict

-An immutable dictionary class for Python, implemented as a thin layer around `dict`.
+An immutable dictionary class for Python, implemented as a thin layer around Python's builtin `dict` class.
 It is often [faster than other immutable dictionary implementations](https://matthiasdiener.github.io/constantdict/speed.html).

 ## Usage